 Here is an ask from the team at Connecticut Against Gun Violence.
 This one speaks to what is happening in schools across the country.
 Safe storage of firearms will immediately save lives.
 Please consider signing the petition and sharing it with your school districts’ superintendents.
 I have given away gun locks in my health office.
 School nurses can be part of the solution by offering safe storage equipment by using a harm reduction model of access and education.
 Imagine having gun locks available at back-to-school night, report card night, and school health fairs.

 Students can’t learn, and teachers can’t teach, if they aren’t safe in their schools.
 School district superintendents and boards of education need to do more than lockdown drills to protect students, teachers and staff from the threat of gun violence.
 They need to address a root cause of school shootings: the irresponsible behavior of gun owners who don’t securely store their firearms.
+Two-thirds of school shooters obtain the gun they used from their home or the home of a relative.
+There’s no shortage of horrifying statistics, like the fact that some 1 million students ages 12 to 18 report having access to a loaded gun without adult supervision.

 That’s why we launched this petition calling on school district superintendents to communicate to parents, educating them about the urgency of safe firearm storage and safe storage laws, and the legal consequences of not securing firearms.